dougrosman/dougrosmanteaching/content/classes/fall 2025/creative-code/syllabus.md

 - **DIVERSE PERSPECTIVES** Participates in conversations and activities that reinforce the importance of diverse perspectives to enrich computational art and tech communities; demonstrates a developing self awareness of personal assumptions and biases about who belongs in creative coding spaces.
 - **PRESENTATION** Purposefully present, project, perform, publish, install, mount or exhibit their computational work and articulate ideas in a manner that is clear and well organized; demonstrates an awareness of audience interaction and user experience; (when applicable) adheres to the guidelines or requirements of digital platforms or installation spaces with limited oversight.
 - **CRITIQUE** Engage in active listening and participate in discussion/reflection using specialized vocabulary from both technical and artistic domains; analyze and interpret feedback with sensitivity to different technical skill levels and creative approaches.
 Give informed and meaningful feedback to others about both conceptual and technical aspects of computational work and contribute positively overall to the critique process.
-## Classroom values

-- **Bring your full self to class**.
-AI is complex topic that affects all of us, we're all part of the discussion.
-- **Quantity over Quality** (or, more is more!)
-- **Sharing is caring!** This classroom is a community of folks figuring out these tools together in real-time.
-You are encouraged to share resources, workflows, trained models, thoughts, feelings, images, experiments.
-Anything!
-- **Shun mastery, embrace uncertainty!** Nobody in here is an experiment.
-The inner workings of AI tools are fundamentally unknowable to us, so embrace the chaos and just try things out.

 ## Receiving Credit for this Course

+- Complete the "create your homepage" assignment
+- Complete the "teach the class about a p5 library" assignment
+- Complete the "artist research presentation" assignment
-- Complete a midterm project
+- Complete and present your midterm project
-- Complete a final project
+- Complete and present your final project
-- Contribute resources to the class Are.na page
+- Contribute at least 4 resources to the class Are.na page

+Other weekly assignments are strongly encouraged, but not required for course credit
 ## Being on time and ready for class

 - Please arrive at 9:00am to give yourself time to settle in
-- Lectures will begin promptly at 9:05am
+- Lectures will begin promptly at 9:05am.
+By 9:05, you should:
+	- save and close any program, project or assignment unrelated to this class
+	- have something ready for note taking
+	- make sure your computer has enough battery, or that your charger is plugged in
 ## Course Materials

 -  [Weekly Materials Google Doc](https://docs.google.com/document/d/1tzdVcLWBzF3U9T3nsBIJq942TXg0TAe-24SF4QdVeZE/edit?usp=sharing) (everything important for the class, including lecture notes, assignment information, and resources will be added here)